 Alternatively, two PMNs may also agree to use certificates for mutual SEG authentication.
 The use of IKE with certificates is standardised in 3GPP TS 33.310 [38].
 Both authentication methods (pre-shared keys and certificates) may coexist in parallel.
-If certificates are used, it is recommended to use certificates signed by a recognized signing authority (CA).
+If certificates are used, it is recommended to use certificates signed by a recognized signing authority (CA) and to adopt a mechanism to verify their validity.